RetrofitEuropeGroup/BuildingSimilarityIndex/README.md

   </a>
 </p>

-A Python library that combines 3D-BAG data and the repo github.com/tudelft3d/val3dity to combine a pipeline for the comparison of buildings.
+A Python library based on [3d-building-metrics repo](https://github.com/tudelft3d/3d-building-metrics) to create a pipeline for the comparison of buildings.
+The library automatically collects the data from the [3D-BAG](https://docs.3dbag.nl/en/) and compares building based on the results of a turning function and metrics from the 3d-building-metrics repo.
 It consists of three modules: collection, processing and similarity_calculation.

 The <b>collection</b> module downloads cityjson from the 3D-BAG based on a list of [BAG IDs](https://www.geobasisregistraties.nl/basisregistraties/adressen-en-gebouwen).
 The <b>processing</b> module processes the buildings by merging the downloaded cityjson, calculating 2D/3D metrics, filtering out unsuitable buildings (based on abnormal metric values) and a turning function.
 Its output is a geopackage with the BAG IDs and the metrics.
 Finally the calculates the <b>similarity_calculation</b> module calculates the distance between buildings.
 This can be the distance between two individual buildings or multiple buildings at once.